Lessi-Dev/polaR/README.md

-# polaR is a Music downloader with intigrated music player
+# polaR is a Music downloader with integrated music player
 Still in progress